-- 3.5.7 An MCC shall be able to interface with different communication networks (receive a message on one network and retransmit it, possibly after processing, to another contact on a different network), and change the message format, as appropriate (e.g., receive input data from associated LUT(s) and other MCCs and convert to SIT 185 for transmission to a SAR authority). - 3.5.8 Messages that require retransmission, but have been received in a non-standard format, shall be transmitted in SIT 915 format. - 3.5.9 An MCC shall use the SIT 185 format, as specified in document C/S A.002 (SID), to transmit alert messages to SPOCs of Administrations in their service area.
+- 3.5.6 An MCC shall be able to receive (but not necessarily to generate and transmit) the following messages: SIT 121, SIT 141, SIT 925, SIT 926 and SIT 927. - 3.5.7 An MCC shall be able to interface with different communication networks (receive a message on one network and retransmit it, possibly after processing, to another contact on a different network), and change the message format, as appropriate (e.g., receive input data from associated LUT(s) and other MCCs and convert to SIT 185 for transmission to a SAR authority). - 3.5.8 Messages that require retransmission, but have been received in a non-standard format, shall be transmitted in SIT 915 format. - 3.5.9 An MCC shall use the SIT 185 format, as specified in document C/S A.002, to transmit alert messages to SPOCs of Administrations in their service area.